-The RCRCI course is designed for the early career scientist/clinical or translational investigator, and will provide students with a fundamental competency and appreciation for the core topics within the ethical dimensions of biomedical research, as described below.
+The RCRCI course is designed for the early career scientist/clinical or translational investigator, and will provide students with a fundamental competency and appreciation for the core topics within the ethical dimensions of biomedical research.
 During this one-week course, students will receive lectures from faculty with expertise in each of these core topics, to be followed by small group case study discussions illustrating ethics topics from the preceding lecture.
-Credits: 1

-Term: 1 Counts for 30 hr. requirement: N Director: Dr. Maria Gramatges
+Credits: 1 Term: 1 Counts for 30 hr. requirement: N Director: Dr. Maria Gramatges